iman-zamani/google-way-out/README.md

 ---

-## Limitations
+## Performance

-This setup will not give you fast or consistent performance.
-Latency is inherently high because every request must round-trip through Google's script infrastructure.
-It is suitable for browsing and light API usage, not for high-throughput or latency-sensitive applications.
+Latency is inherently higher than a direct connection because every request routes through Google's script infrastructure.
+That said, this implementation is meaningfully faster than older approaches using the same technique — the adaptive polling algorithm, keep-alive HTTP connections, and stream support all reduce overhead compared to naive relay implementations.
+It is well-suited for everyday browsing and API usage.

 ---